boegel/easybuild-wiki/Configuration.md

 Comment lines start with a hash character `#` (just like in Python code).

-An example dummy configuration file that should make everything clear is shown below.
+An example configuration file that should make everything clear is shown below.

 ```python
 [basic]